How can I change the associated URL of a translation?

 - After the scan, Weglot parses (read and cut) the elements between HTML tags

 - It automatically translates this original content to its translated equivalent.
-It also reuses the translations that are already in your Translation List if some contents have already been translate
+It also reuses the translations that are already in your translations list if some contents have already been translated

-- If there are contents that are not in the translation list, Weglot will translate and add them to your translation list available in your Weglot Dashboard
+- If there are contents that are not in the translations list, Weglot will translate and add them to your translations list available in your Weglot Dashboard

-So basically, all the translations generated by Weglot will be present in your translations list
+So, basically, all the translations generated by Weglot will be present in your translations list.
+You can reach your translations list from your Weglot Dashboard > Your project > Click on the corresponding pair of languages.

 For example, the translation of your main menu should always be associated with your homepage.